 Thanks for taking time out of your day, to join me on mine.
 So here I am in a nutshell…

 I had a normal American upbringing, with school, friends, swimming parties, and playing Barbies with my sister.
 My family moved about every 5 years, due to different reasons, but as long as my sister was there, I always felt like I had a live-in best friend with me.
-It helped keep me grounded, and gave me a point to make friends, as she’s more social I am.
-When I was 11 years old, my family, and my cousins, went to Switzerland for a ski trip.
+It helped keep me grounded, and gave me a point to make friends, as she’s more social than I am.
+When I was 11 years old, my family, my cousins and I went to Switzerland for a ski trip.
 My heritage is Swiss-German, so going there was really interesting to me, even at that age.
 Then when I was 14, my family, my cousin and I joined a mission organization, and went to a small French village, for 3 months.
-This trip would awaken something inside of me, that I wouldn’t realize for many years after that.
+This trip awoke something inside of me, that I wouldn’t realize for many years after that.
 But one of the things that I can clearly recall, is sitting in a train station, and seeing some people in their early 20’s, with big backpacks on, heading to their next destination.
 I had never seen that before and I thought that was terribly exciting and adventurous, so I made a silent vow, that I would be that person when I was older.
 I made a few other international trips after that, but none of them were as impactful, as the France trip, with the people we met there, the food we ate and even learning a little bit of the language.
-Since then, my parents, sister and I have all really enjoyed languages, even though none of us are fluent in any languages (yet).
+Since then, my parents, sister and I have all really enjoyed learning languages.

 When I was 21, I decided to go to massage school, and while I really enjoyed it at the time, it just wasn’t a good fit for me long term.
 But as a way to celebrate getting a double certification in massage, I signed up for a women’s yoga and surf camp in Hawaii.
 I had been going through a rough emotional time before that, but being in Hawaii, surfing, traveling, and being around fellow adventurers was really healing to me.

 But one of the most frustrating things about my travels, was how often I would get a cold, and have to stay in bed for 3-4 days, making me miss seeing the city I was currently in.
 After selling my house in July 2017, I became really sick, and just couldn’t get better for a full month.
 A few months later, I decided that was enough, and went on a 3-month health cleanse, mainly consisting of fresh carrot juice, as well as raw vegetables.
 Finally I felt my immune system getting to the place it should’ve been, my energy picking back up, my circulation drastically improving, and even my eyesight was much better.
 I bounced a lot of ideas off of a friend of mine who’s very knowledgeable about holistic health, and that became the starting point for my own interest in it.
-Now, I combine health with adventure, and have decided to make those two interests my “excuses” to keep seeing the world, helping others as I do it, and hopefully inspire people to travel a little, even if it’s only within their own community, state or country.
-And if you’re curious about how I’m able to travel the world, without working a 9-5 job, check out the “Start Here” tab 😉
+Now, I combine health with adventure, and have decided to make those two interests my “excuses” to keep seeing the world, helping others as I do it, and hopefully inspire people to travel a little, even if it’s only within their own community.